 - Add 12 oz ground beef and pork combination and 4 Tbsp red wine.
 Use a wooden spoon to break up the meat.

 - When the meat is almost cooked, add 1 can diced tomatoes with their juice and ½ tsp sugar.
-Then, add 3–4 cups vegetable stock/broth just enough until all the ingredients are covered.
-(Don‘t put too much; you will need to reduce the cooking liquid until it‘s almost evaporated).
+Then, add just enough of the 3–4 cups vegetable stock/broth to cover the ingredients.
+Don‘t add too much stock; you will need to reduce the cooking liquid until it‘s almost evaporated.

-- Add 3 Tbsp ketchup and 3 Tbsp tonkatsu sauce and bring it to a boil.
+- Add 3 Tbsp ketchup and 3 Tbsp tonkatsu sauce.
+Bring it to a boil.

-- Skim to remove the excess fat from the soup.
+- Use a fine-mesh skimmer to skim off the excess fat and foam from the cooking liquid.

-- Reduce the heat to medium low and simmer (without a lid) until most of the liquid is evaporated.
-When you move the meat sauce and see the bottom of the skillet, it’s done cooking.
+- Reduce the heat to medium low and simmer (without a lid) until most of the liquid evaporates.
+It‘s done cooking if you can see the bottom of the skillet when you draw a line through the sauce with your spatula.

-- Add 1 Tbsp unsalted butter and season with Diamond Crystal kosher salt and freshly ground black pepper.
+- Add 1 Tbsp unsalted butter and season with Diamond Crystal kosher salt and freshly ground black pepper to taste.
+Discard the bay leaf.

-- Butter the baking dish(es) and add 4 servings cooked Japanese short-grain rice.
+- Butter the baking dish(es).
+Add 4 servings cooked Japanese short-grain rice (hot) in an even layer.

 - Pour the meat sauce on top of the rice.
-Then, sprinkle ¾–1 cup Mozzarella cheese, ¾–1 cup Parmigiano-Reggiano or Parmesan cheese, and 2–3 Tbsp panko (Japanese breadcrumbs) on top.
+Then, sprinkle ¾–1 cup Mozzarella cheese (grated) on top, followed by ¾–1 cup Parmigiano-Reggiano or Parmesan cheese (grated) and finally 2–3 Tbsp panko (Japanese breadcrumbs).

 - Set the oven setting to broil on High.
 Broil for 2–3 minutes until the cheese is nicely melted and turns a golden color.
-Garnish with parsley and serve.
+Garnish with the chopped parsley and serve.

 To Store